AdguardTeam/AdguardKnowledgeBase/pages/03.windows/04.solving-problems/02.connection-not-trusted/docs.en.md

 Manual certificate import.

-In case you want to keep filtering HTTPS protocol, we suggest you this instruction on manual Adguard certificate importing.
+In case you want to keep filtering HTTPS protocol, we suggest you this instruction on manual AdGuard certificate importing.

 To do so:
 1. Open Firefox browser and proceed to Options menu